yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 - **OAH**...Maximum Discharge Capacity: When the load reaches a defined accumulated discharge capacity limit (in Ah).
 This feature too is for protecting the accumulator/battery when doing discharge tests.
 - **OHP**...Maximum Discharge Time: When the runtime reaches a set timespan.
 Important for tests that need to run for hours or even days.

+Changing those values can be done either via the programs menu (Settings) or by clicking with the mouse on the value in the main dialog.
+The respective dialog will then show up.

+Mouse clicks on the left chart axis will change its scale.
+This can also be done via menu of course.

 ### :heavy_exclamation_mark: Important
 Don't forget to **set the correct hardware version** of the device before controlling it (Settings->Hardware Version->25W/35W) !